softwarica-github/coursework1-GxbNt/README.md

 ## Overview

 This Python-based Vulnerability Scanner is a comprehensive tool designed for security testing of web applications.
-It includes modules for testing various vulnerabilities such as Cross-Site Scripting (XSS), SQL Injection, Remote Code Execution (RCE), Server-Side Template Injection (SSTI), Open Redirection, and Clickjacking.

 ## Features